succinctlabs/op-succinct/book/getting-started/l2-output-oracle.md

-# Deploy L2 Output Oracle
+# Deploy OP Succinct L2 Output Oracle

 The first step in deploying OP Succinct is to deploy a Solidity smart contract that will verify ZKPs of OP derivation (OP's name for their state transition function) and contain the latest state root of your rollup.

 ## Deployment